← Illusions of Work

 Central functions that mandate adoption produce compliance without substance.
 When autonomous units own their process risk, they pull for capabilities they genuinely need rather than performing compliance with tools they did not choose.

 The CISO of a European retail bank had rolled out a container scanning tool across all development teams eighteen months earlier.
-The tool was mandated by information security policy, integrated into every CI pipeline, and reported weekly compliance metrics to the executive team.
+It was mandated by security policy, integrated into every CI pipeline, and reported weekly compliance metrics to the executive team.
 Compliance stood at 94%.

-An internal audit of the payments team, which was six months into operating as an autonomous unit, revealed something the compliance dashboard could not show: the team had integrated the scanner but configured it to auto-approve all findings below critical severity, because the default thresholds produced four hundred false positives per week and the team had no relationship with the security function through which to resolve them.
-The scanner ran, the pipeline was green, and the security posture was unchanged.
+An audit of the payments team, six months into operating as an autonomous unit, revealed what the dashboard could not: the team had integrated the scanner but configured it to auto-approve all findings below critical severity, because the default thresholds produced four hundred false positives a week and the team had no relationship with the security function through which to resolve them.
+The scanner ran and the pipeline stayed green, while the security posture stayed exactly where it had been.

-The motor insurance unit, which had been autonomous for nine months, had a different relationship with the same capability.
-The unit owned its process risk, was audited against its policy commitments, and had identified that its payment card handling required specific security controls the unit lacked the expertise to build.
-The unit lead had contacted the security team, negotiated a service agreement, and integrated the scanning tool with custom thresholds tuned to the unit's actual risk profile.
-The same tool, consumed through demand rather than mandate, was producing genuine security improvement rather than dashboard compliance.
+The motor insurance unit, autonomous for nine months, had a different relationship with the same capability.
+It owned its process risk, was audited against its policy commitments, and had identified that its payment card handling required controls it lacked the expertise to build.
+The unit lead contacted the security team, negotiated a service agreement, and integrated the tool with thresholds tuned to the unit's actual risk profile.
+The same tool, consumed through demand rather than mandate, produced genuine security improvement rather than dashboard compliance.

-The CISO's problem was not the tool but the direction of authority: the mandated rollout produced compliance metrics, while the demand-driven adoption produced security.
-The previous chapter described what remains central after the transition: platform infrastructure, regulatory coordination, and M&A integration.
-This chapter describes how those central capabilities relate to the autonomous units they serve, because getting this relationship wrong is the most common mechanism through which the central function recaptures governance authority under a different name.
+The CISO's problem was not the tool but the direction of authority: the mandated rollout produced compliance metrics; the demand-driven adoption produced security.
+Once authority moves to the units, three capabilities stay central: platform infrastructure, regulatory coordination, and M&A integration.
+How those capabilities relate to the units they serve is where the central function most often recaptures governance authority under a different name, and the mechanism that prevents it is the direction in which capability flows.

 ...